 Subject code SCNB1028

 Credit Points 6

-Mode of Delivery Internal (on campus) or External (fully online)
+Mode of Delivery Face-to-face or fully online

 Subject type Core

 In this subject, students explore the fundamentals of start-up business and enterprise-level strategies from the perspective of innovative practice in new business ventures.
 Opportunities arising from advances in technology are a feature of this subject and will be analysed from both theoretical and practical perspectives.